dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Security Token

-A token that is structured as a security.
-Security tokens can represent an underlying real asset and pay dividends, share profits, or pay interest, for the holders.
+A token structured as a security, representing an underlying asset and potentially offering dividends, profit-sharing, or interest.

 #### Self-Custody

-When assets are held in custody by the owner, rather than by an Intermediary such as a bank or exchange.
+When assets are held in custody by the owner, rather than by an intermediary such as a bank or exchange.

 #### Settlement Finality